Oghma-Infinium/Vagabond/README.md

 Before updating, please check the [changelog](https://github.com/Oghma-Infinium/Vagabond/blob/main/CHANGELOG.md) and back up your saves.
 The changelog will state if you may need to start a new game after certain updates.

 Updating is like installing the list.
-Simply make sure your paths are the same and tick the `Overwrite Installation` button.
+Simply grab the latest version from Nexus, make sure your paths are the same as the ones you picked in [Downloading and Installing Vagabond](#downloading-and-installing-vagabond), and tick the `Overwrite Installation` button.
 > **Note**: Any mods you have added will be deleted and *any* changes to the files in the list will be reset when updating.
 To make sure that Wabbajack does not delete your added mods upon updating, prefix your mods with **[NoDelete]**.

 ## Removing the Modlist